DianZzzz/DianZzzz.github.io/_finance/CFA/Derivatives-and-Currency-Management.md

 A **US-based** fund manager holding **UK government bonds** have a **long** position in GBP.
 He will want to hedge the GBP against USD by **shorting** GBP forward.

 The current spot rate is USD/GBP 1.28 and the 3-month futures price is USD/GBP 1.20. **F < S**, the base currency (GBP) is trading at a forward discount.
-To hedge, he will short GBP futures at a lower price and as the contract is close to maturity, the futures price will approach the spot price of 1.28 and he proceeds to close the contract by buying GBP at 1.28 => there will be a loss on the futures contract => resulting in a **negative roll yield**.
+To hedge, he will short GBP futures at a lower price and as the contract gets close to maturity, the futures price will approach the spot price of 1.28 and he proceeds to close the contract by buying GBP at 1.28 => there will be a loss on the futures contract => resulting in a **negative roll yield**.
 This would increase the hedging cost.

 #### Option Strategies